Calculating

 supply dissolved oxygen meters and check to see if they include a

-the principals of oxygen measurements are scientific and many companies
+of oxygen measurements are scientific and many companies offer products

-offer products that do basically the same thing to various degrees
+that do basically the same thing to various degrees of efficiency

-of efficiency then it is up to us as consumers to use our due-diligence
+then it is up to us as consumers to use our due-diligence before buying

-before buying a oxygen meter or DO meter.
-To compare prices with our
+a oxygen meter or DO meter.
+To compare prices with our recommended

-recommended meters we have grouped some of the more popular scientific
+meters we have grouped some of the more popular scientific and hobby

-and hobby dissolved-oxygen meters brands together for comparison with
+dissolved-oxygen meters brands together for comparison with our own

 Measurements

-of the weather.
-Cold, rain, snow, dust and humidity associated
+the weather.
+Cold, rain, snow, dust and humidity associated with use

-with use in the field can cause condensation, which may damage
+in the field can cause condensation, which may damage the meter, rapidly

 Range 0.0 to 50.0 mg/L (ppm) O2 0-600 % O2 -5.0 to 50.0°C Resolution